servo/servo.org/sponsorship.md

 The purpose of the Servo Project Fund is to raise, budget, and spend funds in support of the Servo Project.

-The Fund is governed by the Directed Fund’s Governing Board at the Linux Foundation.
-The Board is composed of Members, together with representation from the Linux Foundation and the Technical Steering Committee.
+The Fund is governed by the Directed Fund’s Governing Board at the Linux Foundation Europe.
+The Board is composed of Members, together with representation from the Linux Foundation Europe and the Technical Steering Committee.

-There are currently no members of the Linux Foundation Directed Fund’s Governing Board.
+There are currently no members of the Linux Foundation Europe Directed Fund’s Governing Board.

 If your organization is interested in becoming a member, please contact us at <join@servo.org> or enroll at the [Linux Foundation member enrollment page](https://enrollment.lfx.linuxfoundation.org/?project=servo).